ashaikh23/IMC-Prosperity-4/README.md

 #### 6. Manual Challenge: "Vanilla Just Isn't Exotic Enough"

 The standalone manual challenge was a one-shot book on `AETHER_CRYSTAL` (spot ≈ 50), simulated as zero-drift GBM at **251% annualized vol** on a discrete 4-steps-per-day grid.
-The catch: positions are bought/sold at t=0 and held to expiry, marked against the average payoff over 100 simulations — so the goal was positive *expected* PnL with controlled risk, not directional bets.
+The catch: positions are bought/sold at t=0 and held to expiry, marked against the average payoff over 100 simulations, so the goal was positive *expected* PnL with controlled risk, not directional bets.

 My submitted positions (total investment −737, i.e. a net credit) were: